Dr. Amanda R. Keates

 While learning to walk, Aly broke her leg and had to wear a cast which altered her walking pattern.
 Once the cast was removed, Aly had a prominent limp.
 An orthopedic surgeon advised a radical muscle-stripping procedure to correct the toddler’s gait.
 Aly’s parents refused the surgery and instead visited a local chiropractor who through careful examination determined Aly had a tilted pelvis and her hip was not properly in the joint.
 With one visit, the chiropractor adjusted Aly’s hip and lower back and she was back to walking perfectly with no limp.
 This “miracle” had such an impact on Amanda and her sister and brother-in-law, that they all went to chiropractic school and all three now practice chiropractic medicine.

 Dr. Keates graduated from Logan College of Chiropractic located in the outskirts of St. Louis in 2004.
 She earned her doctorate in chiropractic, moved to Lancaster, Pennsylvania, and founded Keates Chiropractic and Wellness Center in late 2004.
 She continued to practice there for the next five years making house calls with the Amish as well as time spent in the office.

-Over the years, she has sought further education to make a significant contribution to the wellness of her patients, including diversified manual manipulation, activator methods, applied kinesiology, allergy elimination technique, neuroemotional technique and quintessential applications
+Over the years, she has sought further education to make a significant contribution to the wellness of her patients, including diversified manual manipulation, activator methods, applied kinesiology, functional medicine, and acupuncture.

-In August 2009, Dr. Keates followed her heart and moved to Raleigh where her future husband lived and worked.
+In August 2009, Dr. Keates followed her heart and moved to Raleigh area.
 She worked with other chiropractors before establishing her own practice.

-Today, she lives in Clayton with her husband Jonathan, daughter Quinn and son Keates.
+Today, she lives in Clayton with her 2 amazeballs children, daughter Quinn and son Keates.